jarun/googler/README.md

 `googler` isn't affiliated to Google in any way.

-*Looking for a similar utility for privacy-aware DuckDuckGo?* Check out [`ddgr`](https://github.com/jarun/ddgr)!

-*Love smart and efficient terminal utilities?
-Explore my repositories.
+*Love smart and efficient utilities?
+Explore [my repositories](https://github.com/jarun?tab=repositories).
 Buy me a cup of coffee if they help you.*

 <p align="center">
 <a href="https://saythanks.io/to/jarun"><img src="https://img.shields.io/badge/say-thanks!-ff69b4.svg" /></a>